School Calendar

 CSIS 665 Disaster Recovery & High Availability

-In addition to the core and specialization courses above, students may take one or more of the following courses as electives.
+In addition to the above core and specialization courses, students can take one or more of the following courses as their electives.
+(Select 2 out of 9 courses.
+Each course is worth 4.5 credit hours)

 Course No.